williamdemeo/math321-fall2016/README.md

    should enroll in this forum by visiting the [Piazza signup page][].

-   This system is highly catered to getting you help fast and efficiently from classmates, the TA, and the professor.
+   This system is highly catered to getting you help fast and efficiently from classmates and the professor.
 Rather than emailing questions to the teaching staff, students are encouraged to post questions on Piazza forum.
    If you have any problems or feedback for the developers, email [team@piazza.com](mailto:team@piazza.com).

-   Our class Piazza page is at: https://piazza.com/iastate/spring2016/math317/home
+   The Piazza page for this class is [https://piazza.com/iastate/spring2016/math317/home](https://piazza.com/iastate/spring2016/math317/home).

 Email Policy
 ------------
-You may email the instructor directly, though the response time will generally be slower than if you use one of the preferred methods described above.
+You may email the instructor directly, though the response time might be a slower than if you use one of the preferred methods described above.

 If you email the instructor, you *must* use an informative subject field.